jamesrward/foundation5-kitchensink/README.md

-# Middleman Template: foundation5-icons #
+# Middleman Template: foundation5-kitchensink #

-**foundation5-icons** is a [Middleman](http://middlemanapp.com/) project template for the [ZURB Foundation 5](http://foundation.zurb.com/) Framework.
-One objective is to have a basic project skeleton, that is structured similar to a Ruby on Rails project.
-This makes it easy to switch between Middleman and Rails projects.
+**foundation5-kitchensink** is a [Middleman](http://middlemanapp.com/) project template for the [ZURB Foundation 5](http://foundation.zurb.com/) Framework.
+The objective is to make a project that can quickly showcase the complet Foundation 5 stack including the Foundation Icon Fonts.

 This project comes with some example files which uses:

 1. [SASS](http://sass-lang.com/)
 1. [Coffee Script](http://coffeescript.org/)
-1. A modular structure for the css/scss files
+1. SMACSS folder structure

 ## Installation ##